ombhosale2510/react-notes/README.md

  - Switch between Dark Mode and Light Mode.
  - Search bar to search through your notes effortlessly.
  - Sidebar to filter through your notes.
+ - Edit your notes to fix your mistakes.

 # Getting Started with Create React App